prody/ProDy-website/tutorials/prody_tutorial/selection.rst

 Let's try a more sophisticated selection.
 We first calculate the geometric center of the protein atoms using :func:`.calcCenter` function.
-Then, we select the Cα and Cβ atoms of residues that have at least one atom within 10 Å away from the geometric center.
+Then, we select the Cα and Cβ atoms of residues that have at least one atom within 10 A away from the geometric center.

 .. ipython:: python